 In later years she earned an Obie for “setting a theatrical bonfire” (New York Times) in Mrs. Klein.
 She was elected to the American Theatre Hall of Fame in 1981.
 In 1999 she was awarded a special Tony Award for Lifetime Achievement and in 2002 was awarded the National Medal of the Arts.

 Uta Hagen taught master classes at the Herbert Berghof Studio in New York from 1947 until her death in 2004.

 Uta Hagen (left) as Desdemona in Othello

 What is the Uta Hagen Technique?

-Uta Hagen developed an acting technique that built on Stanislavsky’s System which encouraged actors to behave realistically in imaginary circumstances.
+Uta Hagen developed an acting technique that built on the Stanislavsky System which encouraged actors to behave truthfully in imaginary circumstances.

-She was inspired and driven by her own need to rehearse and develop her acting craft in a physically immersive and behavioural way but that also allowed her to work on her own without having to be in a rehearsal room or classroom.
+She was inspired and driven by her own need to rehearse and develop her acting craft in a real physical and behavioural way but that also allowed her to work on her own without having to be in a rehearsal room or classroom.